UniversityPCCare/gsx-rest-php/README.md

 About
 =====

 GSX-Rest is a PHP library that handles interactions with Apple's GSX REST API.
-It is a spiritual successor to [filipp/gsxlib][1], which was used to interact with Apple's GSX SOAP API, which was retired in late 2019.
+It is a spiritual successor to [filipp/gsxlib][1] used to interact with Apple's GSX SOAP API, which was retired in late 2019.

 Requirements
 ===========

 - PHP >7.0
+- MySQL (for authorization token persistence)
 - GSX Client Certificate and Configuration (see below)
 - GSX account with "Web Services" privilege enabled in MyAccess (see below)